In Surprise TED Talk, Pope Francis Asks The Powerful For 'Revolution Of Tenderness'

 But on Tuesday evening, one unannounced speaker took the audience by surprise: Pope Francis.

-The pope was on a big screen rather than on stage, and his address had been recorded and edited earlier in April, but still: even for non-Catholics, the bishop of Rome has a certain gravitas.
+The pope was on a big screen rather than onstage, and his address had been recorded and edited earlier in April, but still: even for non-Catholics, the bishop of Rome has a certain gravitas.

 "Buonasera," he began, speaking in Italian throughout his 17-minute address from his desk at the Vatican.
 "Or good morning, I am not sure what time it is there."